 3. Lens Filters & Hoods

 The Fujifilm X100VI can be weather-sealed using a UV filter that protects the lens’s front element.
-But you can’t just put a UV filter on the Fujifilm X100VI lens; you need to use an adapter, and there are a few great options, including some official options by Fujifilm.
+However, you can’t simply attach a UV filter to the Fujifilm X100VI lens; instead, you need to use an adapter, and there are several great options available, including some official Fujifilm options.

-Before you use an adapter – To install the UV filter adapters, there is a little ring on the front of your lens that you must unscrew to expose the filter threads for these adapters.
+Before using an adapter, to install the UV filter adapters, there is a small ring on the front of your lens that you must unscrew to expose the filter threads for these adapters.

 JJC LH-JX100 II Lens Hood/Adapter Ring

 This lens is affordable and practical since it allows you to use the hood without blocking the flash or OVF.
 Check out my LH-JX100 II review.
 As shown in their pictures, the Fujifilm lens hood will not fit over this.
 It technically fits, but it’s too loose to stay on.
-With the kit included, you also get the adapter ring that allows you to use UV filters.
+With the kit included, you also receive the adapter ring, which allows you to use UV filters.
 A much less expensive option than the official Fujifilm adapter ring, and it works great.

 Haoge Square Metal Lens Hood + Adapter

-Some have reported that the Haoge Square hood doesn’t perfectly fit the X100VI because there is a small gap left after screwing the hood on.
+Some have reported that the Haoge Square hood doesn’t perfectly fit the X100VI because a small gap remains after screwing the hood on.
 But it still works fine for me.
 Look for any updates on this filter before ordering to see if they can get more precision with the new camera.

 There are two Hoage Square hoods: the flared-out and the tapered-in.
 Both come with an adapter ring for using UV or Black Mist filters.